-grep stands for Global Regular Expression Print. grep command is available in Unix/Linux based operating systems.
-As the full-form of the tool suggests that it is used for searching any text or expression in the given file(s).
+grep stands for Global Regular Expression Print. grep command is available in Unix/Linux-based operating systems.
+The full form of the tool suggests that it is used to search any text or expression in the given file(s).

 It is useful when you are searching for a line in a file that contains a specific keyword. grep command can also use options to advance the search query.

 The basic syntax of the grep command –

 The basic syntax of the command requires at least two inputs.
 The first input is the expression or keyword that you want to search for.
 The second argument is the file to search.

 For demonstration purposes, I have created four files in a directory called ‘Files’.
 Each file contains some lines of text.